The guinea pig, although relatively a healthy animal can get ill and you as a owner should learn about common guinea pig illnesses.

 Signs of a vitamin C deficiency will include lethargy, lack of movement, weakness, hopping instead of walking, lack of appetite, loss of weight, diarrhea, discharge from the eyes and nose, coarse or rough hair, experiences pain when touched, an internal skeletal-muscular hemorrhage, and /or stiff limb joints.

 Ensure that your guinea pig is getting an adequate supply of vitamin C by feeding it a diet of pellets formulated for guinea pigs, fresh vegetables and fruit, and grasses.
+You can read our “What can Guinea pigs eat” for details.

 Common Guinea Pig Illnesses